-'Facekini women': China's latest and weirdest beach sensation
+'Facekini women': China's weirdest beach sensation

 Wanna fit in on China's beaches?